civican/legisinfo/42-1/bills/S-2/bill_text.md

   **(2)** The `Statutory Instruments Act` does not apply to an order made under subsection (1).

-> **Explanatory Note**:
-> Existing text of section 8:
-> *Existing Text*:
-> > A company that applies a national safety mark to any vehicle or equipment or that imports any vehicle or equipment of a class for which standards are prescribed shall, on the Minister' request, provide the Minister with the means to retrieve and analyse information created or recorded by the vehicle or equipment.

 ### Section 6

 Subsections 9(1) to (4) of the Act are replaced by the following:

 ### Section 9

-  **(1)** On application by a company as provided for in the regulations, the **Minister** may, by order, grant an exemption for a specified period, in accordance with any conditions specified in the order, for any model of vehicle manufactured or imported by the company from conformity with any prescribed standard if **the exemption from** that standard would, in the opinion of the **Minister**, **promote** the development of
+  **(1)** On application by a company as provided for in the regulations, the Minister may, by order, grant an exemption for a specified period, in accordance with any conditions specified in the order, for any model of vehicle manufactured or imported by the company from conformity with any prescribed standard if the exemption from that standard would, in the opinion of the Minister, promote the development of

     new safety features that are equivalent to or superior to those that conform to prescribed standards; or

-    new kinds of vehicles, **technologies**, vehicle systems or components.
+    new kinds of vehicles, technologies, vehicle systems or components.

-  **(2)** An exemption **must only** be granted for a model if the exemption would **not** substantially diminish the **overall safety** performance of the model.
+  **(2)** An exemption must only be granted for a model if the exemption would not substantially diminish the overall safety performance of the model.

   **(3)** Each exemption order must, as soon as feasible, be published through the Internet or by any other means that the Minister considers appropriate.

-> **Explanatory Note**:
-> Existing text of subsections 9(1) to (4):
-> *Existing Text*:
-> > On application by a company as provided for in the regulations, the Governor in Council may, by order, grant an exemption for a specified period, in accordance with any conditions specified in the order, for any model of vehicle manufactured or imported by the company from conformity with any prescribed standard if conformity with that standard would, in the opinion of the Governor in Council,
-> > create substantial financial hardship for the company;
-> > impede the development of new safety features that are equivalent to or superior to those that conform to prescribed standards; or
-> > impede the development of new kinds of vehicles, vehicle systems or components.
-> > An exemption for a model may be granted for a period not exceeding
-> > three years, where paragraph (1)(a) applies; or
-> > two years, in respect of a stated number of units of that model not exceeding one thousand units, where paragraph (1)(b) or (c) applies.
-> > An exemption may not be granted for a model if the exemption would substantially diminish the safe performance of the model or if the company applying for the exemption has not attempted in good faith to bring the model into conformity with all prescribed standards applicable to it.
-> > An exemption applied for by a company for any period may not be granted on the basis referred to in paragraph (1)(a) where
-> > the world production of vehicles manufactured by the company or by the manufacturer of the model that is the subject of the application exceeded ten thousand vehicles in the twelve month period beginning two years before the beginning of that period; or
-> > the total number of vehicles manufactured for, or imported into, the Canadian market by the company exceeded one thousand vehicles in that twelve month period.

 ### Section 7

 The heading before section 10 of the Act is replaced by the following:

-## Notices of Defect and of Non-Compliance **and Orders**
+## Notices of Defect and of Non-Compliance and Orders

-> **Explanatory Note**:
-> Existing text of the heading:
-> *Existing Text*:

 ### Section 8

 Subsection 10.1(7) of the English version of the Act is replaced by the following:

-**(7)** The Minister may, by order, require any company that applies a national safety mark to any vehicle or equipment, sells any vehicle or equipment to which a national safety mark has been applied or imports any vehicle or equipment of a class for which standards are prescribed to give a notice of non-compliance in the manner specified **in the order**, if the Minister considers that it is in the interest of safety.
+**(7)** The Minister may, by order, require any company that applies a national safety mark to any vehicle or equipment, sells any vehicle or equipment to which a national safety mark has been applied or imports any vehicle or equipment of a class for which standards are prescribed to give a notice of non-compliance in the manner specified in the order, if the Minister considers that it is in the interest of safety.

-> **Explanatory Note**:
-> Existing text of subsection 10.1(7):
-> *Existing Text*:
-> > The Minister may, by order, require any company that applies a national safety mark to any vehicle or equipment, sells any vehicle or equipment to which a national safety mark has been applied or imports any vehicle or equipment of a class for which standards are prescribed to give a notice of non-compliance in the manner specified by the Minister, if the Minister considers that it is in the interest of safety.

 ### Section 9